ntja/queen_protection/documentation/readme.md

 The API-doc, Postman-collection file, Data model and description documentation are located in the **/documentation** folder.

-The bash file to run unit test cases is locate on root directory and named **run-test-cases.sh** for linux environnement and **run-test-cases.bat** for Windows environnement
+The bash file to run unit test cases is locate on root directory and named **run-test-cases.sh** for linux environnement and **run-test-cases.bat** for Windows environnement.
+Testing classes are location in **/tests/Feature** folder